Quantum Holonomy Fields: -algebras and categorical independence

-The definition of Zhang algebras is very similar to that of Hopf algebras, the main difference being that the coproduct takes its values not in the tensor product, but in a free product of the algebra with itself.
-There is therefore a variety of notions of Zhang algebras, corresponding to various notions of free products, or more properly speaking of categorical coproducts, of algebras.
-Since we will use several notions of categorical coproduct, we prefer not to specify a particular one at this point, and we choose instead to adopt the more abstract point of view of {\em algebraic categories}.
-The main point of this section and the following one is to recall some basics fact on algebraic categories, monoidal categories and Zhang algebras.
-We use the language of category theory, functors the reader is directed to the monograph \cite{adamek2004abstract} for a detailed exposition.
-Equalities between morphisms are expressed as a commutativity property of some \emph{diagrams}.
-A \emph{diagram} is a directed graph with object labelled vertices and morphism labelled edges.
-We say that a diagram is commutative if the composition of morphisms along any two directed paths with same source and target yield the same result.
-We will frequently drop labels of edges, if it is clear from the context how edges of a diagram are morphisms tagged to increased readability.
+The definition of $H$-algebras is very similar to that of Hopf algebras, the main difference being that the coproduct takes its values not in the monoidal product, but in the free product of the algebra with itself.
+There is therefore a variety of notions of $H$-algebras, corresponding to various notions of free products, or more properly speaking of \emph{categorical coproducts}.
+Since we will use several categorical coproducts, we prefer not to specify a particular one at this point, and we choose instead to adopt the more abstract point of view of {\em algebraic categories}, see Section \ref{sec:algcategories} and Section VI of the monograph\footnote{\url{http://www.tac.mta.ca/tac/reprints/articles/17/tr17.pdf}}\cite{adamek2004abstract}.
+The main point of this Section is to swiftly introduce algebraic categories, monoidal categories and $H$-algebras to the readers.
+We use the language of category theory and therefore, for the reader not acquainted with it, we refer him to the monograph \cite{adamek2004abstract} for a detailed exposition.
+In particular, equalities between morphisms are expressed as a commutativity property of some \emph{diagrams}.
+A \emph{diagram} is a directed graph with objects labelled vertices and morphisms labelled edges.
+We say that a diagram is commutative if the composition of morphisms along any two directed paths with the same source and the target yield the same result.
+For clarity, we will frequently drop labels of edges if it is clear from the context how morphisms are assigned to edges of a given diagram.